CommandoAI/CommandoShell/README.md

 ```

 ***
-##Currently available for the following, in your Bash:
+## Currently supports the following, in your Bash:
 1) Plain Bash
 2) AWS CLI
 3) gCloud CLI